AAPG Chapter at the University of Manchester

-Thanks for visiting the website!
-Established in 2005 in Manchester, the student chapter now has over 60 members and counting!
-We aim to put on a great calender of social and educational events during the year and increase our membership.
-We want to promote careers in the oil industry and academia.
+Thanks for visiting our website!
+Established in 2005, the student chapter now has over 100 members and counting!
+We organise a range of social and educational events during the year to celebrate the links between industry and academia.

 Keep up to date with all the news and events at AAPG Manchester on the News Page, or Email Us at firstname.lastname@example.org

 www.facebook.com/UoMAAPG or click on the logo to find out the most up to date new on events

 To find out more about why and how you should join AAPG and our Student Chapter go to the Join Us Page.

 If you are already a member of AAPG, just click on the monkey and fill in our short survey.

 Thank you to Shell, CGG and AAPG who are our current sponsors.
 If you would like to sponsor our Student Chapter please email email@example.com